lockenkopf-blog-Lockentyp-bestimmen.jpg

 Curl types by texture

-Curly: Curly stays more in strands and wraps around itself in spirals or a loose curl shape.
+Curly: Curly hair stays more in strands and wraps around itself in spirals or a loose curl shape.
 Curly is English for curly.
 This texture needs a lot of moisture to have a defined curl pattern, a little frizz can give these curls personality.

-Wavy: Wavy hair is when the hair is shaped in waves.
+Wavy : Wavy hair is when the hair is shaped in waves.

-What does which type of curl need?
+What does which curl type need?

 (I speak German, English and Spanish)